ima1zumi/encoding_iroha/README.md

 ## Code of Conduct

 Everyone interacting in the EncodingIroha project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/encoding_iroha/blob/main/CODE_OF_CONDUCT.md).

+## Acknowledgements

+- I have copied some files from https://github.com/ruby/ruby to call private API.
+- @osyo-manga